apollographql/router/.changesets/feat_enhanced_observability.md

 - `kind`: `query planner`.
 - `storage`: `memory`.

-As the size is only an estimation, users should check for correlation with pod memory usage to determine if cache needs to be updated.
+Before using the estimate to decide whether to update the cache, users should validate that the estimate correlates with their pod's memory usage.

 Usage scenario:
 * Your pods are being terminated due to memory pressure.